ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In a number of cases, the Group Manager has to generate new keying material and distribute it to the group (rekeying), as also discussed in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

-To this end the Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} of this document, as an instance of the "Point-to-Point" rekeying scheme defined in {{Section 6.1 of I-D.ietf-ace-key-groupcomm}} and registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.
+To this end the Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} of this document, as an instance of the "Point-to-Point" rekeying scheme defined in {{Section 6.1 of RFC9594}} and registered in {{Section 11.12 of RFC9594}}.
 Future documents may define the use of alternative group rekeying schemes for this application profile, together with the corresponding rekeying message formats.
 The resulting group rekeying process MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

 Upon generating the new group keying material and before starting its distribution, the Group Manager MUST increment the version number of the group keying material.
 When rekeying a group, the Group Manager MUST preserve the current value of the OSCORE Sender ID of each member in that group.